Bost/notes/category-theory.md

 Hom(A, f) : Hom(A, X) → Hom(A, Y) given by

 ### Contravariant functor: Hom(–,B) : C-op → Set
-[e "F f :: (a → b) → (F b → F a)"] - Reverse directions in src and dst Category
-Hom(–,B) maps each object X in C to the set of morphisms, Hom(X, B)
-Hom(–,B) maps each morphism h : X → Y to the function
-Hom(h, B) : Hom(Y, B) → Hom(X, B) given by
+[e "F f :: (a → b) → (F b → F a)"] - Reverse directions in src and dst Category Hom(–,B) maps each object X in C to the set of morphisms, Hom(X, B) Hom(–,B) maps each morphism h : X → Y to the function Hom(h, B) : Hom(Y, B) → Hom(X, B) given by

 ### Representable Functor F: C → Set is naturally isomorphic to HomC(A,-) for some object A of C
+Represents:
-Represents objs of C as sets and morphisms of C as morphisms between sets. i.e. functions "tabulate", "index" can be created; mapping of function to a data-type
+- objs of C as sets
+- morphisms of C as morphisms between sets. i.e. functions "tabulate", "index" can be created; mapping of function to a data-type

+Functors as representations (Lawvere):
+Think of a functor F: C → D as giving a picture, or "representation", of C in D.

+Following Lawvere, logicians often call the categoryCa ‘theory’, and call the functor F : C →D a "model" of this theory.

+(TODO see Bartosz's intuition about functors in the "Programming with Categories" videos)

-fix obj A ∈ C there is HomC(A,-): HomC(A, X) → HomC(A, Y) where there is a morphism X → Y e.g.:
+For any fix obj A of C, we have a HomC(A,-) such that we have a mapping HomC(A,X) → HomC(A, Y) when there is a morphism X → Y. E.g.:
 The forgetful functor Grp → Set on the category of groups (G, *, e) is represented by (Z, 1).
 The forgetful functor Ring → Set on the category of rings is represented by (Z[x], x), the polynomial ring in one variable with integer coefficients.
 The forgetful functor Vect → Set on the category of real vector spaces is represented by (R, 1).
 The forgetful functor Top → Set on the category of topological spaces is represented by any singleton topological space with its unique e